crosetto/AutomaticDifferentiation/README.md

     }
 };
 ```
-without using the type value_t type, and just returning
+without using the value_t type, and just returning
 ```
 expr_derivative<expr_derivative<T1>>(t)
 ```